RismanAfyandi/VNETBOX/README.md

 <b>Version 3 (Coming Soon With More Features Inside)</b>

 On of feature that we proud of is RCS on VnetBox.
-Because still the most powerfull messaging platform in the world is SMS and now VnetBox will support Google to bring the new modern SMS to the world.
+Because still the most powerfull messaging platform in the world is SMS and now VnetBox will support <b>Google</b> to bring the new modern SMS to the world.

 ![RCS](https://github.com/RismanAfyandi/VNETBOX/assets/12500895/1b6049ea-d737-4b35-856a-57c813b14108)